Belleville Truck Accident Lawyer

 Illinois regulations oversee truck operators.
 Many truck accidents happen because drivers and employers fail to follow Illinois rules.
 Driving times is one of the specific regulations that govern truck drivers.
 Fatigue causes most truck collisions.

-The Federal Highway Administration outlines “hours of service” regulations.
+The Federal Highway Administration outlines hours of service (HOS) regulations.
 Hours of service refer to the maximum amount of time commercial drivers are permitted to be on duty, including driving time.
 It also specifies the number and length of rest periods to help ensure that drivers stay awake and alert.
 In general, all carriers and drivers operating commercial motor vehicles must comply with HOS regulations found in 49 CFR 395.

-Property carrying drivers may drive a maximum of 11 hours after 10 consecutive hours off duty.
-Passenger carrying drivers may drive a maximum of 10 hours after eight consecutive hours off duty.
-Drivers must take a 30-minute break when they have driven for eight cumulative hours.
+Cargo-carrying drivers may drive eleven hours after ten consecutive hours off duty.
+Passenger-carrying drivers may drive ten hours after eight consecutive hours off duty.
+Drivers must take a thirty-minute break when they have driven for eight cumulative hours.

 Commercial Truck Accident Liability

 Illinois is a fault state.
 This means that the individual deemed legally liable for a commercial truck accident must take financial responsibility for the damages.
-During accident claims, it’s imperative to identify the person or party who is responsible for your injuries.
+During accident claims, it is imperative to identify the person or party who is responsible for your injuries.

 Attorneys can facilitate your claim filing.
 Since the driver may not be the only responsible party, it’s important to find all entities responsible for your injuries and file a claim against them.
 Sit down with us and discuss your claim today with a free consultation.